Tutorials

 class="hide-until-grsf-auth"></div>

 In this example, we'll walk through how to use GrowSurf embeddable elements to support multiple languages on your website.
-We will use the Embedded Form and Embedded Invite elements and customize data attributes to display text in English and Spanish.
+We will use the Embedded Form and Embedded Invite elements, customizing data attributes to display text in both English and Spanish.

 Step 2: Add code